trompamusic/selectable-score/README.md

 Click and drag to select MEI elements (in this example, notes); hold down shift or ctrl to select discontinuous regions.

 Score layout options and elements to select can be customised; see `src/containers/testApp.js`

+## Known issues

+Paging is currently very slow.
+We're working on improving this, through MELD optimisations and potentially by running Verovio as a Web Worker (work in progress!)